wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V7.2: 14-May-2022 by wavemotion-dave
+* Improved Einstein driver to allow SHIFT and CONTROL key maps.
+* Added AY Envelope Reset option for the few games that need it (Warp & Warp, Killer Station)
+* Added 2P mapping support for SVI games so MEGALONE (Burken Pak 14) and CRAZY TEETH will play properly.
+* Improved the SG-1000 driver so that the Dahjee and TW bootlegs work.
+* Added F1-F8 as assinable maps on Memotech

 V7.1: 1-May-2022 by wavemotion-dave
 * Fixed PV-2000 driver (broken in 7.0).
 * Minor optmization for the CreatiVision to help on older DS-LITE/PHAT.